EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 ![My Interactive Sessions menu button, an overlaid squares icon](../../images/open-ondemand/my-interactive-sessions-button.png){: class="border-img center"} ***My Interactive Sessions** menu button*

-On a job's job card, click the **Session ID** link to open the File Manager, pointing at the job context directory for the job on the Open OnDemand host.
+On a job's job card, click the **Session ID** link to open the File Manager, pointing at the job context directory for the job on the Open OnDemand VM.

 ---